murkl/arch-os/iso/README.md

 ## What is where

 ```
-build.sh <release-dir>                   assembles and runs mkarchiso
+build.sh <release-dir>                   builds the Recovery image, then the ISO that carries it
-smoke.sh <image.iso>                     boots a built image and waits for the first page
+smoke.sh <image.iso | recovery-dir>      boots a built image and waits for the first page
 glyphs.sh <oak> <file>...                reads those files, and what that oak draws, against the font below
-src/etc/systemd/system/arch-os.service   starts it on tty1
+src/etc/systemd/system/arch-os.service   starts it on tty1, on both images
 src/usr/local/bin/arch-os                the entry point, sets up the console first
-src/usr/local/bin/installer              opens the Installer directly
+src/usr/local/bin/installer              opens the Installer directly, on the ISO only
 src/usr/local/bin/recovery               opens the Recovery directly
 src/usr/local/bin/arch-os-console-theme  applies the Nord palette to the console
+recovery/                                what the Recovery image adds to `baseline`: its packages, its motd, a root prompt on tty1
 ```

 ## Building it